General Information of the m6A Regulator (ID: REG00023)

 A-549 Lung adenocarcinoma Homo sapiens CVCL_0023

-Response Summary YTHDC2 destabilized Cystine/glutamate transporter (SLC7A11) mRNA in an m6A-dependent manner because YTHDC2 preferentially bound to m6A-modified SLC7A11 mRNA and thereafter promoted its decay. the promotion of cystine uptake via the suppression of YTHDC2 is critical for LUAD tumorigenesis
+Response Summary YTHDC2 destabilized Cystine/glutamate transporter (SLC7A11) mRNA in an m6A-dependent manner because YTHDC2 preferentially bound to m6A-modified SLC7A11 mRNA and thereafter promoted its decay. the promotion of cystine uptake via the suppression of YTHDC2 is critical for LUAD tumorigenesis.

 Cytochrome P450 2C8 (CYP2C8)